Amphibious Combat Vehicle: ACV-30

 The ACV-30 is the Infantry Fighting variant of the ACV vehicle.
 It mounts a stabilized, medium-calibre weapon system to provide lethality and protection the Marines need while leaving ample room for troop capacity and payload.
 175 of those vehicles are planned, with an Initial Operational Capability set for 2026.

 This variant weight 35 t, and has a payload of 3.30 t.
 It is equipped with a Kongsberg RT-20 remote turret using the Mk44 Bushmaster II (XM813) chain gun, with a calibre of 30×173mm, and an M240 7.62mm coaxial machine gun.
+The ACV-30 can carry up to eight embarked marines, in addition to a three-person crew (driver, gunner, and vehicle commander).
+It also holds two days of supplies (food, water, and ammunition), up to 300 rounds for its autocannon, and up to 800 rounds for its machine gun.

 In August 2022, the USMC awarded BAE System with a contract to manufacture multiple production-ready test vehicles (PRTV) for US$88 million.